NicoGottig/Lodging-map/README.md

 #### 2 - Manipulation and Validation:
 To build the final database, the price per night is calculated by adding the taxes and dividing by the number of nights requested.
 On the other hand, the null values ​​existing in the lodging price are eliminated due to their particularities and the qualification values ​​are filled in based on their distribution.
-[More information in the script](https://github.com/NicoGottig/myvdd2022_tf_gottig/blob/main/Scripts/02_tfi_manipulacion-validacion.R)<br>
+[More information in the script](https://github.com/NicoGottig/Lodging-map/blob/main/Scripts/02_tfi_manipulacion-validacion.R)<br>

 #### 4 - Presentation of information:
 For the presentation of the information an interactive application *Shiny* was developed.
 The user can enter style options and calculation filters to display summarized information on a map.
 In addition, you can consult summarized and complete tables, allowing you to access the description of each lodging.
-To access the application, click here. ](https://mj8qpg-nicolas-gottig.shinyapps.io/Mapa_Interactivo_Hospedajes_Argentina/?_ga=2.91187288.370091405.1672937106-2073232725.1672937106)<br>
+To access the application, click [here](https://mj8qpg-nicolas-gottig.shinyapps.io/Mapa_Interactivo_Hospedajes_Argentina/?_ga=2.91187288.370091405.1672937106-2073232725.1672937106)<br>

 <br>